In this episode,

 Sarah Rees 07:05

 Paul Gilbert 07:08

-Isn’t that’s the story.
+Isn’t that the story?
 Whether it’s true.
 I know that no, but it’s a nice story, isn’t it?
 So anyway, there we were.
-And but actually, I failed my neurophysiology paper, did pretty well in other papers but not in neurophysiology.
+And but actually, I failed my neurophysiology paper, and did pretty well in other papers but not in neurophysiology.
 So it’s down at Sussex for a year.
 This is the change areas degree of Sussex MSc and so I had to pay for myself.
 So I went and worked as a psychiatric nurse and did night duty in Brighton.
-And that was quite interesting because Brighton was an interesting place in those days, all the people who come down from London, take drugs and go crazy on the weekend in our hotel.
+And that was quite interesting because Brighton was an interesting place in those days, all the people who come down from London, take drugs and go crazy on the weekend.
 But it was very, very interesting.
 And so I learnt quite a lot.
 And because it was night duty you would sit around and talk to clients all the time.
 And so that was great, really, for me.
 So then I did manage after a lot of your facilities.
-And then but and originally went to Birmingham, but that didn’t work out and transferred to Edinburgh, with Ivy Blackburn and Ivy Blackburn, of course, was doing the first cognitive therapy trial.
+And then originally went to Birmingham, but that didn’t work out and transferred to Edinburgh, with Ivy Blackburn and Ivy Blackburn, of course, was doing the first cognitive therapy trial.
 And the rest as they say is history, which I can talk about if you’re interested.
 But that was the story.
 So yeah, then I went to Edinburgh and studied- did a PhD on depression.